Decompositions of congruence subgroups of Chevalley groups: Relative parabolic factorizations

 We can present an element $g$ of $\U(\Sigma_\ell^+, I)$ as a product of $g_1 \in \U(\Sigma_{1, 2}^+ \cap \Sigma_\ell^+)$ and $g_2\in \U(\Delta_{1, 2}\cap \Sigma_\ell^+)$.
 An examination of the extended Dynkin diagram of $\rD_\ell$ shows that $g_2$ either centralizes or normalizes all factors of the above decomposition (except the last one) and therefore can be moved to the right until it is consumed by $\G(\Delta_1, R, I)$.
 On the other hand, $g_1$ is a product of at most $2\ell-3$ elementary unipotents, while the width of $\U(\Sigma_1^\pm, I)$ and $\U(\Sigma_2^-\cap\Delta_1)$ with respect to the elementary unipotents does not exceed $2\ell-2$ and $2\ell-4$, respectively.
 Summing up these upper bounds, we obtain

 The estimate in the case $\Phi=\rB_\ell$ can be obtained in a similar way. \end{proof} \begin{cor} Assume that $\Phi$ and $I$ satisfy one of the following assumptions

-Then every element of $\G(\Phi, R, I)$ can be decomposed into a product of one element of $\G(\langle\pm\alpha_\ell\rangle, R, I) \cong \SL(2, R, I)$ and at most $N'$ elements of $\mathcal{Z}(\Sigma_\ell)$: \end{cor} \begin{proof} The assertion can be obtained by iteratively applying (for a total of $\ell-1$ times) the decomposition of \cref{thm:BassKolster}.
-The improved estimate for $\Phi=\rA_\ell$ (resp. $\rC_\ell$) follows from the fact that it suffices to make only two (resp. three) additions to shorten the unimodular column in the first step of the proof of \cref{thm:BassKolster}. \end{proof} \begin{proof}[Proof of \cref{thm:SL2width}] As in the proof of the above corollary one has to iteratively apply \cref{thm:BassKolster}.
-To reduce the number of $\SL_2$-factors involved in the decompositoin one has to group into a single $\SL_2$-factor a pair of opposite root subgroups $X_{\alpha}(I)$, $X_{-\alpha}(I)$ (or $Z_{\pm\alpha}(I)$) appearing on each of the $3$ junctions between the positive and negative unipotent subgroups in the Bass---Kolster decomposition.
-Since a total of $\ell-1$ reductions are used, we get the estimate $N \leq N' - 3(\ell - 1) + 1$ and the assertion of \cref{thm:SL2width} follows. \end{proof}
+Then every element of $\G(\Phi, R, I)$ can be decomposed into a product of one element of $\G(\langle\pm\alpha_\ell\rangle, R, I) \cong \SL(2, R, I)$ and at most $N'$ elements of $\mathcal{Z}(\Sigma_\ell)$: \end{cor} \begin{proof} The assertion can be obtained by iteratively applying (for a total of $\ell-1$ times) the decomposition of \cref{thm:BassKolster} (see also Fig.~1 below).
+The improved estimate for $\Phi=\rA_\ell$ (resp. $\rC_\ell$) follows from the fact that it suffices to make only two (resp. three) additions to shorten the unimodular column in the first step of the proof of \cref{thm:BassKolster}. \end{proof}